 We are seeing employees leave for companies that allow them more flexibility and accommodate their needs, those that embrace the future of work.
 Right now, to compete as companies strive to attract top talent, employers will have to adapt in order to safeguard their future success.
 Now is the time to evolve, or you might end up behind.

 What do employers want to see in their workplace?

-We have been having conversations with leaders at our clients to learn more about the changing workforce and how they envision the future of work.
+We have been having conversations with leaders at our clients' organizations to learn more about the changing workforce and how they envision the future of work.
 In these conversations, we saw that employers were very conscious about the needs of their employees.
 As we had these conversations, the following trends appeared as priorities for forward thinking organizations.